 No more, no less.
-Keep your quotes concise, compact and informative.
+Keep your quotes concise, compact, and informative.
 They should be used to underline and emphasize the main point of your news story.

-As well as including too many quotes, another common problem with quotes for press release is that they are too long.
+As well as including too many quotes, another common problem with quotes for a press release is that they are too long.
 If you can the message across in a quote of 10 sentences or less, do it!
 20 or 30 sentences might pack in more detail but you should ask yourself whether it really necessary.

 Avoid using industry jargon and buzzwords and the trick is to try to establish a personal connection with your audience.
 Therefore, quotes in press releases should be in a conversational tone.
-They should add a flash of colour and personality into proceedings – it is this that your audience will connect with.
+They should add a flash of color and personality into proceedings – it is this that your audience will connect with.

 If the quote is from somebody who holds credibility, this is really useful but more than anything it’s the personality and how it shows a solution being offered to a problem that your audience will relate to the most.

-Think 3 things with quotes: punchy, powerful and personal.
+Think 3 things with quotes: punchy, powerful, and personal.

 Grammar and Punctuation Errors

 If you want to kill your press release stone dead, submit it with grammar and punctuation errors.
-With the amount of press releases that land in journalists’ inboxes on a daily basis, they are going to use their own filtering processes.
+With the number of press releases that land in journalists’ inboxes on a daily basis, they are going to use their own filtering processes.